abbinv/flightstatusapi/README.md

 ## Installation

 Run the FlightstatusApplication.java  as a springboot application and you are ready to go.

-It contains below statuses on start up, you can add, or update using a POST call.
+It contains below statuses on start up.

 ```
 [